tanjeffreyz/auto-maple/README.md

 <br><br>
 The "*" symbol creates a new Point object, which represents an in-game location.
 Each Point object will store the commands listed below it, and will execute them in that order once the player reaches that Point.
 The "@" symbol indicates that the following parameter is a label, which can be jumped to using the "goto" command.
 This can be used to create loops and organize routines into sections.
 Lastly, "s" is used to set the value of certain global variables during runtime, which allows the user to save different settings specific to each routine.
 <br><br>
-(Click the image on the left to see more of the routine).
+(Click <a href="https://github.com/tanjeffreyz02/Auto-Maple/blob/version-2/routines/mts3.csv">here</a> to view the entire routine).
     </td>
   </tr>
 </table>